keddybear/mern-starter-kit/README.md

 GreenSock is used to simulate some of Material Design animations, such as ripple effect.

 [Redis](https://redis.io/)
-User session is stored Redis, including CSRF token.
+User session is stored in Redis, including CSRF token.

 ### [Demo]()